Montréal’s best buvettes

 2381 Beaubien Street East | Website

-Open for breakfast, lunch, dinner and weekend brunch, Le Elsdale is an unpretentious neighbourhood buvette.
-The evening menu offers snacks such as a charcuterie platter or accras as well as more generous dishes such as pastas and burgers.
+Open for breakfast, lunch, and dinner most days of the week as well as weekend brunch, Le Elsdale is a lovely and unpretentious neighbourhood buvette.
+The evening menu offers snacks such as a charcuterie platter as well as more generous dishes such as zaatar cacio e pepe pasta or BBQ pork chops.

 Taverne Atlantic